By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

 What are your plans for your dog?
 Will, your dog be used for hunting?
 Do you plan to be involved with agility, search, and rescue, or any pursuit with heavy physical activity?
 Then it may be wise to postpone altering your dog in exchange for the possible reduction of injuries.

-Finally, when you get that new puppy and contemplate the spay/neuter question, discuss the pro and cons with your vet.
+Finally, when you get that new puppy, discuss the pros and cons of early spay/neuter with your vet.
 Be honest about your plans with your dog.
 Be honest about your ability and desire to live with an unaltered pet.
 Remember there is no perfect answer, just the best one for you and your dog.